Scroll Top

 Personalizing Customer Journeys at Scale

 As an example, the smart home technology company Brinks Home has a wealth of customer data from product usage, transactions, and field interactions.
-By feeding this trove of information into AI systems, they can optimize the entire customer journey – from tailored product recommendations and marketing campaigns to proactive service and support.
+By feeding this trove of information into AI systems, they can optimise the entire customer journey – from tailored product recommendations and marketing campaigns to proactive service and support.

 AI-Powered Digital Assistance